fbpx

 The format of your proposal also makes a huge difference in its effectiveness.
 Everyone knows that video marketing tends to be one of the most effective forms there are.
 Why would social media proposals be any different?

 Keep in mind that while text-based proposals may be quite effective, going for a superior format like PDF or video might provide you with a greater conversion rate.
-PDFs are not that hard to make, especially with specialized free tools like Canva.
+PDFs are easy to create using a reliable PDF editor, which allows you to design professional and polished documents.
+This format ensures that your proposals are both visually appealing and easy to share, helping you leave a stronger impression on potential clients.
 The effort you’ve invested will already make a positive impact, not to mention that images are processed 60,000 times faster than words in our brain.

 Another old-school method that is quite effective is the PowerPoint presentation (PPT).
 First of all, since it takes your audience through the proposition step-by-step, it prolongs their patience by quite a while.
 This way, each slide has its own message, instead of just forcing them to go through a huge wall of text at once.
 Moreover, it also provides a lot of opportunities for the insertion of visual information.